 With your generous support for our rapid decarbonization initiative, The Climate Center and our partners will seize this moment to enact by 2025 the bold policies required by science to put California on track for decarbonization by 2030.

 Our overarching strategy is to build a powerful and growing coalition of climate advocates who will drive policy change at the state level in California as a model for other states and countries, focused on the six strategic objectives below.

 “The Climate Center’s suite of decarbonization policies are all required to stay below 2C warming and avoid dangerous climate chaos.
 We need aggressive, equitable policies in place now so society can transition to a fossil-fuel free economy as quickly and safely as possible.” –Carl Mears, PhD, UN climate scientist and member of The Climate Center’s Board of Directors

 #1: Achieve by 2022 a formal state commitment to carbon neutrality by 2030 and net negative emissions by 2035

-An early action will be to secure a formal declaration for rapid decarbonization at the state level of our science-based target with a commitment to annual reporting on progress toward the target.
-We will advocate for an executive order and legislation signed into law no later than 2022 mandating that California achieve carbon neutrality (emissions balanced by sequestration) no later than 2030 and net negative emissions (sequestration greater than emissions) no later than 2035.
+An early action will be to secure a formal declaration for rapid decarbonization at the state level of our science-based target with a commitment to annual progress reporting.
+We will advocate for an executive order and legislation signed into law no later than 2022 mandating that California achieve 80% below 1990 emissions and carbon neutrality (emissions balanced by sequestration) no later than 2030, and net negative emissions (sequestration greater than emissions) no later than 2035.
 And we will push for state inventories of greenhouse gas emissions to add emissions from wildfires, consumption-based emissions, and ecosystem degradation no later than 2025.

 We will also work to ensure that California enacts a just transition program for those currently employed in carbon-intensive industries to assist them in moving to climate-friendly jobs while securing their financial and social well-being.